 If the child is clearly distressed, do not wait for help.
 Instead, break a window and remove the child from the vehicle until help arrives.
 If you break a window, and the child is simply asleep and it turns out not to be an emergency, it is possible that you could be required to pay for the window.

-In less urgent circumstances, call the NRMA.
+In less urgent circumstances, call NRMA roadside assistance.
 You do not need to be a Member in this situation.
 Because of the grave danger involved, the NRMA drops everything to respond immediately to calls where a child is locked in a car.

 Section 231 of The Children and Young Persons (Care and Protection) Act states that it is illegal to leave a child unattended an unsupervised in a motor vehicle for such time as the child or young person becomes or is like to become emotionally distressed or their health becomes or is likely to become permanently or temporarily impaired.